pnochisaki/young-inglewood/_content/pages/wine.md

       historic 16-acre property first planted with Cabernet vines in the 1870s.
       ​
   - question: What is Young Inglewood's approach winemaking?
-    answer: The winery employs sustainable and thoughtful stewardship, utilizing minimalist winemaking techniques to produce wines with balance and elegance, reflecting their commitment to quality.
+    answer: The winery employs sustainable and thoughtful stewardship, using minimalist winemaking techniques to produce wines with balance and elegance, reflecting our commitment to quality.
 varietal_link_1_text: Purchase Varietal Reds
 estate_link_1: /collection/all
 ---
+t﻿est of body